logto-io/docs/docs/docs/recipes/manage-users/using-admin-console.md

 ## View and update user profile

-Click the user table row on the "User Management" panel to jump to the "**User details**" panel.
+On the "User Management" panel, click the user table row to jump to the "**User details**" panel.
 You'll see the user profile, including the avatar, full name, user ID, email, phone, username, social connections, etc.

 :::note